 A second sign of tooth grinding is that you make loud cracking, or popping noises at night.
 This noise comes from your teeth grinding against each other.

 Although you will not be able to hear those noises while you are asleep, if your partner, or someone sleeping in a room near you complains of such noises, it may well be a sign of tooth grinding.

 Grinding your teeth also wears your teeth down.
-Therefore, if you believe that you may grind your teeth at night, speak to your dentist about it and they should be able to see if there is any visible wear to your teeth.
+Therefore, if you believe that you may grind your teeth at night, speak to your Dentist in La Habra about it and they should be able to see if there is any visible wear to your teeth.

 Four ways you can help to prevent tooth grinding

 So if you ARE grinding your teeth at night, how can you stop?
 Here are four suggestions to help you try.

 As stress is the main cause of tooth grinding, reducing your stress levels should help to reduce the amount that you grind your teeth.

 As the causes of stress are different from person to person, there is no one-size-fits-all solution to managing stress.